The

 The Chinese dragon has a very authoritative appeal.
 According to legend, the earliest emperors of China were closely related to a dragon.
 At the end of his reign, the first emperor of legend, Huangdi, was thought to have been immortalized into a dragon which resembled his imperial emblem.
 Later he ascended into Heaven.
 Another legendary emperor, Yandi, was born by his mother's telepathy with the aid of a dragon.
 Since the Chinese consider Huangdi and Yandi to be their ancestors, they often refer to themselves as "the descendants of the dragon."
 These legends started to influence the usage of the dragon with the official symbol of Imperial power.
 In some legends an emperor might be born with a birthmark in the shape of a dragon.
 One legend tells the tale of a peasant born with a dragon birthmark.
 This peasant eventually overthrows the existing dynasty in order to establish a new one.
 Another legend tells of a prince who is in hiding from his enemies.
 He is eventually identified by his dragon birthmark.

 Of course, actual belief in the dragon of folklore is quite sporadic.
 The worship of the Chinese dragon may be ingrained in the culture of China.
 However, very few people consider dragons to be real creatures.
 Cultural traditions like Chinese New Year celebrations often feature the dragon in a parade.
 For most people, dragons are just representations of qualities people aspire to have.
 Regardless of the legends, Chinese dragons make excellent tattoos for all these reasons.
 They are personal representations placed on the human body.
 They represent qualities like power, strength, intellectual ability, good fortune, and authority which are universal in their appeal.
-The Chinese Dragon is a big part of being truly "Chinese!"
+The

 0 comments: